J.D., University of Virginia School of Law, 1999

 Mark T. Stancil, Partner

 Mark T. Stancil is an appellate litigator.
 He has argued five cases before the Supreme Court of the United States, briefed many more, and filed scores of briefs at the certiorari stage.
 Mark has also argued a number of cases in the U.S. Courts of Appeals for the First, Second, Third, Fourth, and Ninth Circuits, as well as the Supreme Court of Virginia.
 His practice has included matters for major investment funds on a variety of issues, including the Foreign Sovereign Immunities Act, complex bankruptcy disputes, breach-of-contract actions (including breaches of sovereign and high-yield bond indentures), and constitutional claims and defenses.
-Mark has also handled cases involving partnership tax controversies, intellectual property litigation (including copyright, trademark, and trade secrets), employment discrimination, Section 1983 litigation and qualified immunity, federal securities laws, accounting fraud and accounting regulatory matters, SEC disclosure issues, and the Alien Tort Statute.
+Mark has also handled cases involving the Hatch-Waxman Act, partnership tax controversies, intellectual property litigation (including copyright, trademark, and trade secrets), employment discrimination, Section 1983 litigation and qualified immunity, federal securities laws, accounting fraud and accounting regulatory matters, SEC disclosure issues, and the Alien Tort Statute.
 In addition to litigating appeals, a substantial portion of Mark’s practice is devoted to providing strategic advice in cases at the trial level, including preparing dispositive or other significant motions, assisting trial counsel in the development of legal arguments and strategy, and advising on error-preservation issues.

 Before entering private practice, Mark served as a law clerk to Chief Justice William H. Rehnquist on the Supreme Court of the United States and to the Honorable David M. Ebel on the United States Court of Appeals for the Tenth Circuit.
-Mark has previously served as an adjunct professor at Georgetown University Law Center, where he taught a seminar in constitutional theory, and he was a founding director of the Supreme Court Litigation Clinic at the University of Virginia School of Law.
+Mark has previously served as an adjunct professor at Georgetown University Law Center, where he taught a seminar in constitutional theory, and he is a founding director of the Supreme Court Litigation Clinic at the University of Virginia School of Law.

 Representative matters include: